HendersonAlec2212/Mtg_Tips/README.md

 This is another phase in which you can play any spell but some have special interactions when played after somethings happen (like damage to a player, a creature dying, etc) so their effects can be maximized by smart plays.

     For example, you have a weak 1/1 creature and your opponent has a 10/10.
-    You attack with the 1/1 and your opponent blocks the damage, assigning lethal damage to the 1/1 and killing it.
+    You attack with the 1/1 and your opponent blocks the damage, assigning lethal damage
+     to the 1/1 and killing it.
     Then in the second main phase you play a spell called Tragic Slip...

         Tragic slip - B - Instant

         Target creature gets -1/-1 until the end of turn.

         Morbid — That creature gets -13/-13 until the end of turn instead if a creature died this turn.

     Because the 1/1 died, the Morbid ability is allowed to trigger, thus giving the 10/10 with one damage a -13/13 to its power and toughness.
     This will reduce the creature's toughness to below or equal to zero and kill the big scary creature all for just one weak 1/1 and one Black Mana.
+Very Efficient.

 # Ending Phase ( 2 parts ):